Sale gets 1st win with Red Sox; Moreland homers in 2-1 win

 The explosions were about a mile away and could be heard at Fenway Park.

-''Today also has a great significance in Boston of what happened four years ago today,'' manager John Farrell said.
+''Today also has a great significance in Boston of what happened four years ago today,'' Farrell said.

 UP NEXT

 Rays: RHP Alex Cobb (1-1, 3.46 ERA) is scheduled to start Sunday.
-He went 7 1/3 in his last outing, the longest since he returned from Tommy John surgery last September.
+He went 7 1/3 innings in his last outing, the longest since he returned from Tommy John surgery last September.

 Red Sox: LHP Drew Pomeranz (1-0, 1.50) is in line to make his second start of the season.
 He went six innings, allowing one run in his debut on Tuesday.